West Side Story: Act 2

 Blissfully unaware that the rumble has taken place with fatal consequences, Maria giddily sings to her friends Rosalia, Teresita, and Francisca that she is in love ("I Feel Pretty").
 Chino brings the news that Tony has killed Bernardo, then leaves.
 Maria prays that what he has told her is a lie.
-Tony arrives to see Maria and she initially pounds on his chest with rage, but she still loves him.
+Tony arrives to admit the killing and tells Maria that he plans to surrender to the police.
+She pounds his chest with rage, but she still loves him.
 They plan to run away together.
 As the walls of Maria's bedroom disappear, they find themselves in a dreamlike world of peace ("Somewhere").

 Two of the Jets, A-Rab and Baby John, are set on by Officer Krupke, but they manage to escape him.
 They meet the rest of the gang.
 To cheer themselves up, they lampoon Krupke and the other adults who don't understand them ("Gee, Officer Krupke").
 Anybodys arrives and tells the Jets that she has been spying on the Puerto Ricans; she has discovered that Chino has a gun and is looking for Tony.
 The gang separates to find Tony and protect him.
 Action has taken charge; he accepts Anybodys into the Jets and includes her in the search.